 What are these traps, and how can you avoid them?
 This was the basis for my talk on the 2017 Inside Intercom world tour.
-Below you can watch me deliver that talk in London’s Roundhouse, or read on for a written account.
+Above you can watch me deliver that talk in London’s Roundhouse, or read on for a written account.

 The term “product-first” is implicitly set up in contrast to what came before, which were mostly sales-driven companies.
 Their approach: “First we sell it, then the product team has to quickly build it.”
 At a glimpse, this actually makes sense – if customers are willing to shell out cash, surely that’s a great way to ensure you build only valuable stuff.
 However, we all know how that story ends.
 Big clients end up dictating the roadmap, there’s no product vision, and your product quickly turns into incoherent bloatware.